 Following these suggestions will help you naturally and quickly progress to fluency, which is the ultimate goal when you are adopting a new language.
 The need for traditional methods can be curtailed or intensified with these easy tips for immersion into a second language.

-Every Language You Ever Wanted to Speak with Mobile Language Learning
+This post is part of the series: Every Language You Ever Wanted to Speak with Mobile Language Learning

 - Language Immersion: Getting the Most Out of Mobile Phones for Language Learning

 - Learn Japanese With Mobile Language Learning Apps

 - Applications for English Language Learners: iPhone Skills